kougen/fastapi-crud/README.md

-# FastAPI versioning with multiple host solutions
+# FastAPI CRUD with dynamic routers

 ## Introduction

-This is a simple example of how to use FastAPI with multiple host solutions.
-This is useful when you have a single API that needs to be deployed in multiple environments, such as development, staging, and production.
+This is a simple CRUD application using FastAPI.
+The application uses dynamic routers to create routes for each model in the database.

 ## How to run